Amber Run take fans on emotional roller-coaster with new album “Philophobia”

 According to Press Here Productions, this is “a concept album that explores how every person will experience some degree of love within their lifetime, to overcome their own personal Philophobia — which means the ‘fear of falling in love.’ ”

 Although it is lined with a tinge of desolation, there is no doubt that “Leader Countdown,” the instrumental sending us into the album, is a new sound and bold choice for Amber Run, but nonetheless a great one.
 The seamless blend from “Leader Countdown” to the loud rock-sounding “Neon Circus” is an indication that this album is meant to be listened to in order to experience an emotional roller-coaster.
+In a matter of 11 tracks, they were able to make me feel like I was both on top of the world, as well as in the depths of sorrow.”

 “Neon Circus” is the lyrical embodiment of the initial spark of love, before the fear settles in.
 Loud belting from Joe Keogh and the blitz of guitars ripping is a common sound in the songs following this theme of “finding love.”
 This sound is reiterated through “No One Gets Out Alive,” unlike what we have heard from previous Amber Run records.